robertsweetman/module_2/mdbook/src/6_recommendations_and_conclusions.md

 * Additional amount of text from the PDF's
   * The "Lot 5.x.x" section of the PDF contains more details about the requirements

 Then it's pretty simple to run a comparison.
+Refer to links to **tfidf_linearSVM_pdf_content.ipynb** and **comparison.ipynb** in the appendix for the code.

 ![Enhanced Content Comparison](./images/enhanced_content_comparison.png)

+By enhancing the model we've reduced the number of missed opportunities by nearly a third.

-We've reduced the false negative rate quite substantially.
-Yes, this means manually reviewing more bids but we've still cut that by 50% and are in a good place when it comes to false negatives.
+This does mean manually reviewing more bids but we've still cut that by 50% and are in a good place when it comes to false negatives.

 ## Conclusion